DongChuanming/MSEP/README.md

 ```
 For more information about the Prodigy annotation interface, please visite https://prodi.gy/

-Once manual annotation is finished, the annotation result can be read by the function "read_annotated_result"
+Once manual annotation is finished, the annotation result can be read by the function _read_annotated_result_

 ```
 from msep.manual_annotation_utils import read_annotated_result